Posted on November 15th, 2014

 - Sprinkle granules over area until dry granules are present on top.
 Also works well on old dry urine odors.

-- Leave overnight, then sweep or vacuum.
+- Leave down 24 hours then sweep or vacuum.

 - Clear The Air pulls odors from carpet, padding, and subfloor.